Oregon Secretary of State

 Statutory Authority: 42 USC 15001

-The council is made up of self-advocates, family members and representatives of community organizations that provide services and supports to people with developmental disabilities.
+The governor-appointed council is made up of self-advocates, family members and representatives of community organizations that provide services and supports to people with developmental disabilities.
 Council members also include representatives of state agencies that receive federal funding on behalf of people with developmental disabilities.
-The governor appoints council members to serve up to two consecutive, four-year terms.

-The council ensures people with developmental disabilities and family members are included in legislative and policy discussions about issues that impact their lives.
-Council members work together to determine goals and objectives in the five-year state plan, allocate funds to state plan activities and annually review the council’s progress.
+The council ensures that people with developmental disabilities and family members are included in legislative and policy discussions about issues that impact their lives.
+Council members determine goals and objectives for the five-year state plan, allocate funds to state plan activities, and annually review the council’s progress.
 The council is supported by full-time staff who are charged with implementing the state plan.

 Self-Sufficiency Programs